alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 General impression: the chapter does a good job of pointing out that modern C++ is different from C++03, but is too long-winded about other intro stuff, and as I see it the text really should have mentioned replacing iostreams output with C++23’s `std::print` or the {fmt} library &mdash; a big and fundamental change.

-## 4. Chapter 2 &mdash; “Containers, iterators, and ranges”.
+## 4. Book ch 2 &mdash; “Containers, iterators, and ranges”.

 <img src="images/wikipedia-pascal-triangle.svg" align="right">